My Boyfriend Has No Ambition, and It Bothers Me — What Should I Do?

 The ability to quote Proust pales in comparison with the person who will drive you to your chemo treatments in thirty years.

-I would encourage you to look long and hard at what really matters, CJ, and how hard it is to find it.
+Even if your boyfriend has no ambition, I will encourage you to look long and hard at what really matters in your relationship, CJ, and how hard it is to find it.
 For years, I said that I wasn’t jealous of any of my married friends because it’s not like they married MY wife.
-And I meant it – I never really met anyone with whom I was super-compatible.
-But now that I have someone with whom I’m super-compatible, my mind succumbs to the temptation – what if there’s someone else?
+And I meant it — I never really met anyone with whom I was super-compatible.
+But now that I have someone with whom I’m super-compatible, my mind succumbs to the temptation — what if there’s someone else?
 Someone younger.
-Someone more accomplished.
-Someone more well-read.
+Someone more accomplished with life goals.
+And someone more well-read.

 Is there someone like that out there?
 Maybe.
-But she wouldn’t have the number one quality that my girlfriend has: she accepts me as I am, and loves me unconditionally.
-No other girlfriend I’ve ever had has done that.
-Which is why I’m keeping her and never letting her go.
+But she wouldn’t have the number one quality that my wife has: she accepts me as I am and loves me unconditionally.
+No other girlfriend I’ve ever had has done that, which is why I’m keeping her and never letting her go.

 I can’t say what’s right for you, my friend.
 Intellectual stimulation matters.
 Money definitely matters.
 But if you can get stimulation from other people and you can make money yourself, why not land the one thing you can’t get anywhere else — a partner for life?